bloveless/s3-backup-restore/README.md

 You can configure the backup and restore using the following environment variables:

 `AWS_REGION`: The AWS region you are targeting.
 I.E. "us-west-2"

+`BACKUP_ARGS`: Any additional flags you'd like to pass to the aws sync command on backup.
+I.E. "--follow-symlinks"

 `CADENCE_HOURLY`: Cron schedule for running hourly backups.
 Defaults to "0 * * * *".